 On the borders of Aquitaine, Limousin and Auvergne lies the Lot department, also known as Quercy.

 Three rivers shape its landscape:

-- To the north, the Dordogne valley crosses the department for about fifty kilometres.
+- To the north, the Dordogne Valley crosses the department for about fifty kilometres.

 - In the south of the department, the Lot valley.
 Its course is capricious, carved with sinuous meanders through the large limestone plateau.

-It is a department rich in heritage and tourist places which is just waiting to be discovered, especially through its beautiful stones, its hiking trails, its rivers, its gastronomy and of course its inhabitants.
+It is a department rich in heritage and tourist places that is just waiting to be discovered, especially through its beautiful stones, its hiking trails, its rivers, its gastronomy and of course its inhabitants.

-6 villages are labelled « Most Beautiful Villages of France": Autoire, Capdenac-le-Haut, Carennac, Saint-Cirq-Lapopie, Cardaillac, Loubressac.
+6 villages are labelled "Plus Beaux Villages": Autoire, Capdenac-le-Haut, Carennac, Saint-Cirq-Lapopie, Cardaillac, Loubressac.

 North of the Lot, La Corrèze, with the villages of Turenne, Collonges-la-Rouge and Curemonte.

 Collonges, an architectural ruby set in the emerald green countryside.